nextstrain/cli/doc/installation.rst

 The default runtime is Docker, using the `nextstrain/base`_ container image.
 Containers provide a tremendous amount of benefit for scientific workflows by isolating dependencies and increasing reproducibility.
-However, they're not always appropriate, so a Conda runtime and "ambient" runtime are also supported.
+However, they're not always appropriate, so a Conda runtime, Singularity runtime, and "ambient" runtime are also supported.
 The installation and setup of supported runtimes is described below.

 .. _nextstrain/base: https://github.com/nextstrain/docker-base